Water Chemistry Water Chemistry — How Long Between Pool Chemicals - Safe Timing Guide

 Calcium Hardness and Stabilizer

 Cyanuric acid (stabilizer) requires even longer - 24-48 hours for complete dissolution.
-This chemical is particularly slow to dissolve and should be added to the skimmer basket or distributed in a sock in front of a return jet.
+This chemical is particularly slow to dissolve and should be distributed in a sock in front of a return jet.
+Secure the sock properly to prevent it from blocking circulation or being sucked into the system.

 Safe Chemical Addition Sequence